 These resources can provide students and teachers with useful documents, images, maps, timelines, and essays about issues related to nuclear armaments since the development of the first atomic bomb.

 The Harry S. Truman Presidential Library and Museum’s online collection contains correspondence, press releases, and declassified documents categorized by topics specific to the Truman administration's decision to drop the atomic bomb on Hiroshima and Nagasaki.

 Atoms for Peace

-This National Archives and Records Administration web page provides teachers with documents and teaching activities regarding nuclear fallout.
+This National Archives and Records Administration web page provides teachers with documents and teaching activities regarding nuclear bombs, fallout, and fallout shelters.

 Nuclear Test Ban Treaty

-This John F. Kennedy Presidential Library and Museum web page provides educators with a brief history of the Limited Test Ban Treaty along with links to audio and transcripts of Kennedy's June 10, 1963 American University Speech and July 26, 1963 Address to the American People on the Nuclear Test Ban Treaty.
+This John F. Kennedy Presidential Library and Museum web page provides educators with a brief history of the Limited Test Ban Treaty along with a link to the video and transcript of JFK’s July 26, 1963 Address to the American People on the Nuclear Test Ban Treaty.